brandur/sorg/content/drafts/rust-web.md

 maximum number of simultaneous connections.
-Even the biggest instances on Heroku or GCP max out at 500 connections, and the smaller instances have limits that are _much_ lower.
+Even the biggest instances on Heroku or GCP max out at 500 connections, and the smaller instances have limits that are _much_ lower (my small GCP database limits me to 25).
 Big applications with coarse connection management schemes (e.g., Rails, but also many others) tend to resort to hacky solutions like [PgBouncer][pgbouncer] (a connection pool for frameworks that forgot to build a connection pool) to sidestep the problem.

 Specifying the number of synchronous actors by extension also specifies the maximum number of connections that a